mw55309/MAGpy/README.md

 This needs to be **executable** and it needs to be in the PATH of whichever user runs the tool.

 So basically, what you need to do is edit the shell scripts such that they set the correct environment for the tool in question and then run the tool on your specific set up.

-MAGpy then uses these shell scripts, rather than the executables themselves
+Then you need to but these in your PATH and MAGpy then runs these shell scripts, rather than the executables themselves.
+This allows a lot of flexibility for running MAGpy on a range of different set-ups

 ## Dependencies